 Who to work with?

-While there are basic qualifications (listed below) when determining whether or not a farmer qualifies for the Nori Pilot, there are a few nuances to selecting folks who will fit well in the Nori Pilot.
-Based on our experience, the Nori team has found that certain characteristics indicate Suppliers that work well in our Pilot.
+While there are basic qualifications (listed below) when determining whether or not a farmer qualifies for the Nori Program, there are a few nuances to selecting folks who will fit well in the Nori Program.
+Based on our experience, the Nori team has found that certain characteristics indicate Suppliers that work well in our program.

 The fields have ...